rajanim/selective-search/README.md

     * Apache Spark for distributed computing
     * Apache Solr for distributed search

-Extends Apache Spark's Machine Learning Libraries(MLLib) for implementation of Topic Based Partitioning and runs on top of Spark Cluster.
+Extends Apache Spark's Machine Learning Libraries(MLLib) for implementation of Topic Based Partitioning and algorithm is run on top of Spark Cluster.

-Extends Apache Solr Information Retrieval(Search) libraries for implementation of various selective search algorithms and search cluster itself is setup on Apache SolrCloud.
+Extends Apache Solr's Information Retrieval(Search) libraries for implementation of various selective search algorithms and search cluster itself is setup on Apache SolrCloud.

 For integration between Apache Spark and Apache Solr, Spark-Solr libraries are utilized.

 ## Version Compatibility